ravitemer/mcphub.nvim/doc/mcp/servers_json.md

 MCPHub.nvim like other MCP clients uses a JSON configuration file to manage MCP servers.
 This `config` file is located at `~/.config/mcphub/servers.json` by default and supports real-time updates across all Neovim instances.
 You can set `config` option to a custom location.

 > [!NOTE]
 > You can use a single config file for any MCP client like VSCode, Cursor, Cline, Zed etc as long as the config file follows the below structure.
-With MCPHub.nvim, `config` file can be safely added to source control as it allows some special placeholder values in the `env` and `headers` fields on MCP Servers.
+With MCPHub.nvim, `config` file can be safely added to source control as it supports **universal `${}` placeholder syntax** for environment variables and command execution across all configuration fields.

 ## Manage Servers